sophianicolas/animal-crossing-reviews/README.md

 The Animal Crossing Reviews dataset is from Jesse Montipak on Kaggle: https://www.kaggle.com/datasets/jessemostipak/animal-crossing/data

+Images used as graphics for my presentation were found on Pinterest.

 This branch (main) contains the final project results using random forest and clustering for classifying reviews as either positive or negative.